JanHerca/urantiapedia/output/wikijs/en/article/David_Carrera/Trinizando.md

 And, in this world, our degree of freedom to CREATE, truly CREATE something by ourselves, is limited to great buildings, inspiring books, beautiful dances, sure bridges, insightful philosophy, automated machines, suggestive music, functional furniture, just laws. , great art, wonderful poetry... and a few other things, which have in common to stick to the domain of the material or the mental.

 As our progress continues, we accumulate experiences and succeed in various tests that await us, that is, as we have demonstrated a greater degree of awareness and responsibility, our degrees of freedom to intervene in the creation of new realities will increase.
-And when we are already in Paradise, well fused with the Adjuster and we distinguish ourselves in the Finalitary Body, we will have the opportunity to CREATE or at least intervene with a huge degree of involvement in the creation of some very special beings that will be called Trinitized Sons of Perfection. ([UB 22:1.12](/en/The_Urantia_Book/22#p1_12)), of which EACH ONE of them will be the EMBODIMENT of an ORIGINAL AND SELECT CONCEPT until then without being trinitized.
+And when we are already in Paradise, well fused with the Adjuster and we distinguish ourselves in the Finalitary Body, we will have the opportunity to CREATE or at least intervene with a huge degree of involvement in the creation of some very special beings that will be called Trinitized Sons of Perfection. (<a id="a50_574"></a>[UB 22:1.12](/en/The_Urantia_Book/22#p1_12)), of which EACH ONE of them will be the EMBODIMENT of an ORIGINAL AND SELECT CONCEPT until then without being trinitized.

 They will be much more than the “ordinary” “final degree projects” or “doctorates” that we know here, they will imply an enormous effort and determination in a project chosen by us and with no guarantee of success, to the point that if we fail we will go on to form part of a special group of finaliters, “_those who have made the ultimate effort and endured the ultimate disappointment_”